-On 23 June 2021 the German Constitutional Court (Bundesverfassungsgericht) rejected the application for a preliminary injunction against ratification of the UPC Agreement.
-The grounds for the rejection made it clear that in the view of the Court the case on the merits has no merit.
-Germany then completed its ratification process.
-The ratification act was published on 12 August 2021.
+After the German Constitutional Court (Bundesverfassungsgericht) rejected the application for a preliminary injunction against ratification of the UPC Agreement on 23 June 2021, Germany completed its ratification process, and the ratification act was published on 12 August 2021.

 Yes.
 Central and local.